mfpingos/CAISE2025/README.md

 ## Introduction

 This repository provides a structured approach to creating a **Comprehensive Conceptual Model (CCM)** using large language models (LLMs) to extract entities and relationships from raw data and domain knowledge.
 The CCM serves as a foundation for designing a **Data Mesh**, enabling domain-specific data management, improved resource allocation, and tailored performance metrics.

-The running example focuses on healthcare workflows such as **Inpatient** and **Psychiatric procedures**, illustrating how to structure data and knowledge for analysis.
+The running example focuses on healthcare workflows such as **Inpatient** and **Psychiatric procedures** as in [12] [19] in manuscript references, illustrating how to structure data and knowledge for analysis.

 ---